salesforce/DialogStudio/README.md

 ## News!

-* [Initial Release] July 2023, initial release of a largest unified Dialog dataset collection.
-The full list of all avaialbel datasets is [here](./DialogOhana.csv)
+* [Initial Release] July 2023, the initial release of the largest unified Dialog dataset collection.
+The full list of all available datasets is [here](./Dataset_Stats.csv)

 ## Contents